 “Undoubtedly falafel is Middle Eastern – where exactly is not important; the important thing is they are a genius,” says Louisa Allan, who owns Brunswick’s Very Good Falafel with business partner Shuki Rosenboim.

 “It’s all about freshness; very fresh ingredients, freshly ground, and freshly cooked.
 A good balance of chickpeas, herbs spices and garlic is important too,” Allan adds.

 Allan and Rosenboim have been frying falafels at Melbourne’s farmers’ market for years under their business name Shuki and Louisa, with chickpeas that Allan’s dad grows at Wycheproof in the Mallee.
-Once cooked, they’re loaded into Israeli-style pita with house-made tahini (Rantissi also prefers tahini) and pickles.
+Once cooked, they’re loaded into an Israeli-style pita with house-made tahini (Rantissi also prefers tahini) and pickles.
 The result is everything a good falafel should be: crisp on the outside, juicy in the centre, with a good hit of acidity via the pickles.

 But there’s a lot to be said for shaping the patties – it’s a pivotal part of the process.

-Rantissi suggests using a traditional ‘falafel spoon’ available at Middle Eastern grocers, but says two tablespoons will also do the trick, and so will using your hands as per the Egyptian method.
+Rantissi suggests using a traditional ‘falafel spoon’ available at Middle Eastern grocers but says two tablespoons will also do the trick, and so will using your hands as per the Egyptian method.